 Law, society and culture

 Law plays a role in all aspects of our everyday life.
 In this innovative module, you will explore the relationships between law, society and culture.
-You will explore these themes through the lens of diverse and cutting edge issues.
-You will have a unique opportunity to shape your pathway through the module by choosing the theme of your final block of study focusing either on “law and humanities” or on “law and sciences”.
+You'll explore these themes through the lens of diverse and cutting edge issues which can sometimes be controversial.
+You'll have a unique opportunity to shape your pathway through the module by choosing the theme of your final block of study focusing either on “law and humanities” or on “law and sciences”.
 This module, which has been specially designed to be studied online, will also equip you with a range of legal and transferable skills necessary for further independent study as well as for your personal and professional life.

 What you will study

 Throughout the module you will find a strong emphasis on law in context.
 This includes analysis of the interaction between law and the political, cultural and social contexts in which we live today as well as examination of these context from historical perspective.
 As you work through the module you will be increasingly prompted towards recognising, examining, questioning and challenging in-depth these legal contexts using your own legal reasoning.